2.7 Procurement Card (Revised as of 2-19-2018)

 - Rebates on purchases must be made payable to the university and sent to the Procard Office for proper disposition.

 - Vendor "gifts" or "no charge incentives" with purchases must be refused at the point of sale or, if they are sent automatically to the department, they must be turned over to the school/college/division head and must be used solely for educational purposes.
-See Board of Governors Code 2.72.03.010.
+Refer to Board of Governors Code Annotated 2.72.03.010.

 C. Violations of Policy and Consequences